Supplements To Improve Adrenal Fatigue

 B6 is important for the balancing of sodium and potassium around every cell in the body and promoting red blood cell maturation and oxygen delivery to the cells of the body.
 B6 is commonly used to help individuals with depression, anxiety and hormonal imbalances (2).

-I start clients on dosages ranging from 25-100 mg – 2x daily.
+It is best to get B6 in the pre-activated form called Pyridoxal-5′-Phosphate start clients on dosages ranging from 15-30 mg – 2x daily.

 This anti-oxidant is directly involved with the production of cortisol in the adrenal cortex.
 In addition, it boosts the immune system and protects the adrenal tissue from excessive oxidative stress involved with heavy adrenal hormone production.